Detecting Open Redirect Vulnerability in API Endpoints

 Wrapping It Up

 Open redirects can be sneaky, allowing attackers to redirect unsuspecting users to malicious websites.
 These vulnerabilities often rely on trust, tricking people into believing they're visiting a legitimate site when, in reality, they’re not.

-Spotting them requires a sharp eye and a bit of curiosity.
-Sometimes the clues are obvious, like parameters named redirect_to, domain_name, or checkout_url, as we've seen in earlier examples.
-But other times, they’re hidden behind less obvious names, like r or u.
+Take the Shopify case as a lesson—simple mistakes can lead to big consequences.
 Want to safeguard your APIs?
 Try Cyprox.io’s API Scanner today and take your security to the next level.
-Remember, a secure platform isn’t just good for users—it’s good for business too!
+A secure platform isn’t just good for users—it’s good for business too!